 Any person intending to act as a FDD or to be named as such on a Flying Display Permission.

 Airborne Flying Display Directors

-The 2020 AFDD Course provides an opportunity for DA holders to undertake an online course from 6 April to 26 June 2020.
+The 2020 AFDD Course provides an opportunity for DA holders to undertake an online course from 20th April to 26th June 2020.
 DA Holders are advised that the 2020 AFDD course is not mandatory; however, they are encouraged to undertake the un-assessed course where feedback will be provided on individual performance in preparation for the 2021 Flying Display Season, for which an AFDD accreditation be will be mandatory.
 To apply for the course CLICK HERE.